joshualande/joshualande.github.io/_drafts/2014-02-07-introduction-sql-data-scientists.md

 ## Similar python Implementation

-Comming from a python background, my natural tendency is to believe that this is totally overengineering the problem.
-Instead, I would imagine using a hashtable to define this data:
+Comming from a python background, my natural tendency is to feel that this is totally overengineering the problem.
+Instead, I would imagine using a nested dictionary to define this data:

 ```python
 recipies = {